TOPIC: INSTALLATION

 3rd August 2007In the times when all software was bought boxed, there were fewer issues with finding serial numbers, activation codes and the like.
 If you were tidy and retained the packaging and documentation while knowing where to find them, you were away.
 However, in these days of software distribution over the web, things are a little less clear-cut.
 The said codes tend to reside in emails sent following the purchase and, if you are like me, they tend to be scattered around the place; it is not a good thing when you need to get your software reinstalled after a system meltdown, like what I am needing to do.
 Another trap is that expensive software could disappear all of a sudden if your hard drive crashes, not an enticing thought.
 A spot of backup of both the installer and product key seems very much in order.

 2nd August 2007My PC is very poorly at the moment and Windows XP re-installation is the prescribed course of action.
 However, I have getting errors reporting missing or damaged HAL.DLL at the first reboot of the system during installation.
-I thought that there might be hard disk confusion and so unplugged all but the Windows boot drive.
+Because I thought that there might be hard disk confusion, I unplugged all but the Windows boot drive.
 That only gave me an error about hard drives not being set up properly.
 Thankfully, a quick outing on Google turned up a few ideas.
-I should really have started with Microsoft, since they have an article on the problem.
+However, I should really have started with Microsoft, since they have an article on the problem.
 About.com has also got something to offer on the subject and seems to be a good resource on installing XP to boot: I had forgotten how to do a repair installation and couldn't find the place in the installation menus.
 In any event, a complete refresh should be a good thing in the long run, even if it will be a very disruptive process.
 While I did consider moving to Vista at that point, bringing XP back online seemed the quickest route to getting things back together again.
 Strangely, I feel like a fish out of water right now, but that'll soon change...

 Update: It was, in fact, my boot.ini that was causing this and replacement of the existing contents with defaults resolved the problem...